Inside: Make this baked oatmeal casserole ahead of time. Use any fruit you have on hand…especially perfect for that last apple no one will eat!

-I love baked oatmeal.
+I love a good baked oatmeal casserole.
 It’s delicious, frugal, and a great way to use up those leftover pieces of fruit that no one seems to want to eat (for whatever reason).

-Whenever I notice that we have fruit that is being neglected (that poor pear was just the wrong shape, I guess), I know that it’s time to whip up a batch of Scrappy Baked Oatmeal.
+Whenever I notice that we have fruit that is being neglected (that poor pear was just the wrong shape, I guess), I know that it’s time to whip up a batch of Scrappy Baked Oatmeal Casserole.

-I like to make this oatmeal the day before…which means that everyone comes home from school or work to a delicious smelling house!
+I like to make this oatmeal the day before…which means that everyone comes home from school or work to a yummy smelling house!
 It smells like cookies baking, and tastes delicious.

 I know.
 Pretty mean of me to make them wait until the next morning to enjoy it.

-I just use up whatever we have.
-If I have a random pile of fruit that is going bad, I just try to make sure that the flavors compliment each other.
-Apples with pears, any berries can be combined together, peaches and berries or plums, etc.
+Just use whatever you have.
+If you have a random pile of fruit to use, just make sure the flavors compliment each other.
+Apples go well with pears, peaches and berries, etc.